 Samuel smiled in genuine amusement.
 “I don’t do anything to make your days awful.
 You bring it upon yourself.”

-Well, it was not entirely untrue, in a way.
+Well, he had to admit that Samuel was not entirely being untrue, in a way...

 Samuel kept walking closer to him and Sairek could only give a threatening look which he was pretty sure was fairly unconvincing given the circumstances since the smile Samuel had only widened, but he stopped his approach towards Sairek anyway.
 “I would have hoped the first time would have taught you a lesson, but then you just went and did it again, except even bigger than the first time.”